Dishes With Dad

 Ingredients for the coleslaw and dressing shown arranged on a counter.

-1. Add the mayonnaise, dijon mustard, cider vinegar, milk, sugar, celery, seed, salt, and pepper to a small bowl and whisk until smooth.
+1. Make the dressing: Add the mayonnaise, milk, Dijon mustard, apple cider vinegar, sugar, celery seed, salt, and pepper to a small bowl.
+Whisk until smooth and well combined.

 Coleslaw dressing shown in a small mixing bowl after mixing.